"He's new. Wearing a polyester number from Burton's. Looks cheap. Not like that one over there. Savile Row, he got that from, for sure."

-"One night there was a gorgeous young guy here.
-I started talking to him and he told me that he was working in an investment bank in the city.
-He seemed very straightforward, and five minutes later I found myself with him in one of the darker corners of the venue.
-After we'd finished our business he told me he had to go because his girlfriend was waiting for him.
+"One night, there was a gorgeous young guy here.
+I started talking to him, and he told me that he was working at an investment bank in the city.
+He seemed very straightforward, and five minutes later, I found myself with him in one of the darker corners of the venue.
+After we'd finished our business, he told me he had to go because his girlfriend was waiting for him.
 I never saw him again, but it was one of the best encounters I ever had.
 I just wonder how he explained the stains on his suit to his girlfriend."

-By now it's after midnight and most of the men who aren't getting to know each other in the two dungeon areas at the back of the club are standing around, beer in hand, cautiously eyeing one another in the hope of some action.
+By now, it's after midnight, and most of the men who aren't getting to know each other in the two dungeon areas at the back of the club are standing around, beer in hand, cautiously eyeing one another in the hope of getting some action.
 I take the opportunity to ask Doug where he bought his outfit.

 "This?
 Oh, it's Primark."